QuantEcon/lecture-python-advanced.myst/lectures/hs_invertibility_example.md

   \right] u_t
 $$

+A representation with equivalent shocks would be recovered by estimating a bivariate vector autoregression for $c_t, c_t-d_t$.

-The Appendix of chapter 8 of {cite}`HS2013`  explains why the impulse response functions in the Wold representation estimated by the econometrician do not resemble the impulse response functions that depict the response of consumption and the deficit to innovations to agents' information.
+The Appendix of chapter 8 of {cite}`HS2013`  explains why the impulse response functions in the Wold representation estimated by the econometrician do not resemble the impulse response functions that depict the response of consumption and the net-of-interest deficit to innovations $w_t$ to the consumer's information.

 Technically, $\sigma_2(\beta) = [0\,\,\,0]$ implies that the
 history of $u_t$s spans a *smaller* linear space than does the